-Have you ever heard of a talking drum?
-Create an authentic replica of a Nigerian dundun drum.
-Make it talk and sing!
+Create an authentic replica of a Nigerian dundun and make it sing!

-Using a Crayola® Marker, trace around the mouth of the pot onto the fabric.
-Then measure about two fingers wider than the circle and trace another circle.
-Place dots all around between the two circles---make the dots about three finger widths apart.
-With Crayola Scissors cut around the outer circle.
-Punch holes through all the dots.
-Repeat steps 3 and 4 for the second, matching pot.
-Line up the holes from the first circle so that you have the same number of holes.
+Using Crayola Scissors, students cut around the outer circle and punch holes through all of the dots.
+Repeat Steps 3 & 4 for the second, matching pot.
+Line up the holes from the first circle so that there are the same number of holes in each circle.

-Tie the smaller ends of the pots together with long plastic twist ties or similar items.
-Thread two ties through the drain holes of each pot and tie them so the pots are secure.
+Students tie the smaller ends of the pots together with long, plastic twist ties or similar items.
+Thread two ties through the drain holes of each pot and tie them so that the pots are secure.
 Wrap duct tape around the joint between the two pots.

-Place the drum upright like an hourglass.
+Place the drum upright, like an hourglass.
 Place one of the fabric circles under the bottom drumhead and the other fabric circle on the top.
-Cut a long length of twine to stretch from top to bottom of the drum, back and forth, all the way around.
-Tie one end of the twine to a hole.
-Lace the rest of the drumhead by going up and down the length of the drum.
-Pull the string tight enough so that it is taut but not so tight it tears the fabric.
-Tie the twine to the last hole.
+Use a long length of twine to stretch from top to bottom, back and forth, all the way around the drum.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step